 Message subclasses can implement several standard message formats.
-For example, the JavaMail API provides the MimeMessage class, that extends Message in order to implement the RFC822 and the MIME standards.
-Implementations typically can construct themselves from byte streams and generate byte streams for transmission.
+For example, the JavaMail API provides the MimeMessage class, that extends Message in order to implement the RFC822 and MIME standards.
+Implementations can typically construct themselves from byte streams and generate byte streams for transmission.